• Home

 • Our Partners

 This student team developed the vision, mission and purpose that would guide this project, renaming themselves HEART (Healthy Education About Relationships Team).
-We have now expanded into Sir Allan MacNab Secondary School as well, with a second student HEART team.

 Vision: A school environment that is safe for all genders, where everyone feels heard, supported and treated with equity.